 If your cat is following you around, it wants something.
 Ensure that you have not missed a scheduled meal or playtime.
 The cat may want more attention, especially if bored.
 Some cats follow you because they are afraid of something they saw or heard.
 The cat may also be curious about what you’re doing or looking for new territory.

 A cat following you around all of a sudden is a behavior that can be stopped by understanding the cause.
 Do not ignore your cat or shoo it away.
 Learn why your cat is shadowing you and make some adjustments.

 Most of the time, a cat will follow you around the house because it wants something from you, such as food.
 Check the time when your cat is at your heels.
 You may be running behind a previously established schedule.

 If your cat has eaten, there could be a range of other explanations for the behavior.
 Review your cat’s lifestyle to ensure that it is happy and calm.

-A cat that follows its owner around may simply be bored.
-This is likeliest with indoor cats.
+A cat that follows its owner around may be bored.
+This is most likely with indoor cats.
 Keeping a cat inside all day is safer than allowing it to roam outdoors unattended.
 It can be dull, though.
 The cat is following you as it hopes you will provide entertainment.

-Boredom is not just a frustrating experience for a cat.
-It can be dangerous.
+Boredom is not just a frustrating experience for a cat, but it can be dangerous.
 Bored cats often become depressed and withdrawn.
 This will lead to stress and anxiety, which places strain on a cat’s heart.
 Aside from following you around, warning signs that your cat is bored include: